 Historically, it requires a great deal of time and resources to change this situation due to the in-depth specialist knowledge needed to be able to make safe, qualified and documented changes.
 In addition, quantifying a business case for this area is notoriously difficult due to the lack of visibility of the operator load and the inability to predict if the operator could increase plant performance after an alarm rationalisation process is complete.
 Despite these factors, it is commonly agreed that there is a good business case for increasing throughput and decreasing maintenance costs.

-By taking advantage of new technology, it is possible to implement solutions that fully integrate into existing Alarm Management Systems and as a first step support a reduction of ‘noisy’ alarms.
+By taking advantage of new technology, it is possible to implement solutions that fully integrate into existing Alarm Management Systems.
+As a first step, support a reduction of ‘noisy’ alarms, which means helping operators to focus only on top-priority warnings.
 The crucial part is to add intelligence that can provide Operators and Maintenance with the knowledge to help prioritise critical alarms.

 We propose an optimised approach that builds on the following principles: